plblum/jivs/docs/Learning_Jivs/Server_Pages/Home.md

 // A Page Save return calls handleServerIssues() here
 ```

-`PersonFormRules` represents the application’s Rules implementation described in [Build the Configuration Rules](#build-the-configuration-rules).
+`PersonFormRules` represents the application’s ValueHost Rules implementation described in [Build the ValueHost Rules](#build-the-valuehost-rules).

 A restoring workflow assigns the transported saved state to `config.capturedState` before creating the `ValueHostsManager`.
 A new Page Load omits this assignment.